dibsy/SPSE/README.md

 ### Module 3: Network Security

-1.Create a simple Echo Server to handle 1 client
-    Create a Multi-Threaded Echo Server
+1. Create a simple Echo Server to handle 1 client Create a Multi-Threaded Echo Server
    Create a Multi-Process Echo Server
    Create a Non-Blocking Multiplexed Echo Server using Select()
+2. Create a Packet Sniffer using Raw Sockets which can parse TCP packets - parse individuals fields
+3. Create a sniffer which uses a fliter to only print details of an HTTP packet packet (TCP, Port 80)- Also dump the data

 ### Module 4 : Attacking Web Applications

 1. If you try and download a very large file, then how do you monitor the progress?